-Day trading, is trading only within a day, i.e. all positions are closed before the market closes for the trading day and the traders who participate in day trading are called day traders.
+Day trading is trading only within a day, i.e. all positions are closed before the market closes for the trading day, and the traders who participate in day trading are called day traders.
 In other words, day trading involves buying and selling financial instruments within a single trading day, in which day traders close their positions at the end of each day and will start afresh at the start of the next day.
-Day trading is also seen as a quick method of trading, which is in contrast with the well thought strategies of long-term trades.
+Day trading is also seen as a quick method of trading, which is in contrast with the well-thought strategies of long-term trades.
 Day trading, when started, was exclusive to financial terms and professional speculators only and most of the day traders were either bank or investment firm employees working as specialists in equity investment and fund management.
 However, with the invention of electronic trading and margin trading, nowadays, more and more individuals are actively participating in the same.
-While it sounds simple, day trading is not meant for the part timers because it demands time, focus, dedication and a specific mindset, fast decision making, while you make money by executing fairly large number of trades for a relatively small profit each time.
+While it sounds simple, day trading is not meant for the part-timers because it demands time, focus, dedication, and a specific mindset, fast decision making, while you make money by executing a fairly large number of trades for a relatively small profit each time.

 - Incompetent money management.

 - Inadequate risk capital with the accompanying excess stress of having to “survive”.

 - Trading a loser’s game/system rather than a game that’s at least winnable.

 Day traders think very differently from investors and use a large number of strategies, such as mean reversion strategy, trend trading, swing trading, scalping, money flows, etc.